![]() |

 rode in the wagon behind the horse

-trained to shit on the bridges
+shit on the bridges

 so the clean-up guy